Last Updated on 11/08/24 by Rose Palmer

 More open deck area with two larger hot tubs.
 This was my go to spot for looking at and photographing the scenery because it was more protected and was not as windy as in the front of the ship.

-Shuffle Board and Deck Chess -Areas with two marked shuffleboard courts and a large chess board painted on to the outside deck.
+Shuffle Board and Deck Chess -areas with two marked shuffleboard courts and a large chess board painted on the outside deck.

 Deck 17 – Sky